Guinea

-Religious beliefs in Guinea
+Religious Beliefs and Spirituality in Guinea

 The dominant religion in the country is Islam.
 Approximately 85% of Guineans are Muslim, generally Sunni.
 The remaining population is about 10% Christians while 5% practices conventional indigenous beliefs.
 Some the government-recognized Christian denominations include Roman Catholicism, Anglican Church, Jehovah’s Witnesses, Seventh-Day Adventism, and other evangelical groups.
 Other religions in the country are Baha’i Faith, Buddhism, Hinduism, and some traditional Chinese religious sects.